On the average number of cycles in conjugacy class products: Introduction

+and the result follows. \end{proof} Thus studying the number of faces of bipartite maps -- the embedded graphs associated with maps $(D, R, E(\pi))$ as $\pi$ ranges in $\Sym_n$ -- is equivalent to studying $C_{\alpha,\beta}$.
+We use this correspondence to estimate $E[C_{\alpha,\beta}]$ because it is easier to define our structures and substructures on maps, specifically on their associated embedded graphs.

 The statistic $C_{\alpha,\beta}$ has been studied previously in some special cases.
 The case when $\alpha = 2^{n/2}$, the partition with all parts equal to 2, models a random surface obtained by gluing together polygonal disks and has been studied with motivation from physics.
 Pippenger and Schleich \cite{pippenger2006topological} show that $\E[C_{2^{n/2},3^{n/3}}] = H_n + O(1)$, and also obtain bounds for the variance.
 Their results use a combinatorial analysis of a random process.
 More recently, their result was generalised by Chmutov and Pittel \cite{chmutov2016surface} to any $\beta$ with parts all of size at least $3$.
 They show that the whole distribution of permutations obtained is asymptotically uniform up to parity.
-As a corollary to this, it follows that $\E[C_{2^{n/2},\beta}] = H_n + O(1)$.
+As a corollary to their result, it follows that $\E[C_{2^{n/2},\beta}] = H_n + O(1)$ when $\beta$ has parts all of size at least $3$.
 Their proof follows a method of Gamburd \cite{gamburd2006poisson} that uses the Fourier transform on representations of the symmetric group and recent bounds on characters given by Larsen and Shalev \cite{larsen2008characters}.